amiaopensource/av-python-carpentry/_episodes/04-generatingalistoffiles.md

 > It does not have to replace the way you do things.
 {: .callout}

-With `os.listdir()` we could list all the files in a directory of our choosing, but if we have a nested set of folders as in Alice's case, we would have to run `os.listdir` over and over again.
+With `os.listdir()` we could list all the files in a directory of our choosing, but if we have a nested set of folders, as in Alice's case, we would have to run `os.listdir` over and over again.
 Instead, we will use a function from the `glob` module and a function from the `os.path` submodule.

 `glob` is a module that lets you use wildcards like `*` in filepaths.